Maintaining a Postgres schema using migrations

 You can install it globally

-yarn global add @databases/pg-migrations
+yarn global add @databases/pg-migrationsor locally

-when running commands, but it makes it easier to make sure everyone on your team is on the same version.
+yarn add -D @databases/pg-migrationsIf you install it locally, you will need to use yarn pg-migrations instead of just pg-migrations when running commands, but it makes it easier to make sure everyone on your team is on the same version.

 Usage